laas2004/it2/main-app/sign-to-text/asl_gesture_recognition/README.md

 ## Start the real-time text translation:

--Enter the text in the dialog box
+- Enter the text in the dialog box
--Make sure the text is present in the dataset
+- Make sure the text is present in the dataset

 ## Start the real-time bidirectional sign translation:

--Select a language you know
+- Select a language you know
--Select a language you want the translation in
+- Select a language you want the translation in
--Start gesturing in the sign language you know
+- Start gesturing in the sign language you know
--Wait for a littlw while for the translated output to be displayed.
+-Wait for a littlw while for the translated output to be displayed

 ## Project Structure